top of page

 Who do you work with?

 I provide therapy for individuals, specifically adults and adolescents.
-I specialize in emotional disturbances, such as depression and anxiety, along with self-esteem, self-harm and thoughts of suicide.
-I also have experience working with mood disorders, peer relationships, loss, life transitions, stress, and issues specific to men, as well as those of the Jewish faith/identity.
+I specialize in emotional disturbances, such as depression and anxiety, as well as troubles with self-esteem.
+Further experience includes working with mood disorders, peer relationships, loss, life transitions, stress, and issues specific to men, as well as those of the Jewish faith/identity.

 Are there any types of patients you do not work with?

 I do not treat anyone under the age of 12.
 Additionally, I do not conduct child custody evaluations nor do I provide custody recommendations.
 I also don’t provide treatment for behavioral or developmental disorders (ADHD, oppositional defiant disorder, autism spectrum disorder, etc), psychotic disorders (schizophrenia, schizoaffective disorder, etc), or couples/families.
-Due to state licensing laws, I can only provide therapy and counseling to individuals residing in the state of New York.
+Due to state licensing laws, I can only provide therapy and counseling to individuals residing in the states of New York, New Jersey, Connecticut, and Florida.

 Can I use insurance or should I pay out of pocket?